Modern Middle Ages: Changa’s Safari by Milton J. Davis

 Recent Comments

-- avinash2426 on Sleeps With Monsters: Two Satisfying Stories 2 hours ago

-- cap-mjb on Jurassic World 3 Begins Production; Gets New Title 4 hours ago
+- princessroxana on Star Trek: Voyager Rewatch: “Heroes and Demons” 1 min ago

-- cap-mjb on Star Trek: Voyager Rewatch: “State of Flux” 4 hours ago
+- princessroxana on Star Trek: Voyager Rewatch: “Heroes and Demons” 1 min ago

-- Gregor Lewis on Reading the Wheel of Time: Women are the Sun in Robert Jordan’s The Shadow Rising (Part 21) 5 hours ago

-- malavika on Reading the Wheel of Time: Women are the Sun in Robert Jordan’s The Shadow Rising (Part 21) 5 hours ago
+- Rdclark53217 on Watch Rian Johnson Break Down the “Eat Sh*t” Scene From Knives Out 4 mins ago